vslobody/Ubuntu-to-Raspberry-PI-Cross-Compile-and-Debug-using-Eclipse-/README.md

         device = 0;
     }
 ```
-So we need to modify our configuration file accordingly.

 We also create sample **main.cpp** file in **src** folder and corresponding header file in the **include** folder.
 And, of course, we have **CMakeLists.txt** file.